tlhutch/test-playbooks/docs/test_plans/features/36_workflow_limit.md

     - [x] Test that `scm_branch` on a WF doesn't pass down to a non-promptable JT
     - [x] Test that `ask_scm_branch_on_launch` on a WF can be updated
     - [x] Test that `scm_branch` on a WF can be updated

+## UI
+    - [x] Test that the `scm_branch` field renders correctly.
+    - [x] Test that the `limit` field renders properly.
+    - [x] Test that the correct resultant information shows on workflows and job detail pages.
+    - [x] Test that the prompting fields show and persist correctly with different combinations of prompting.